mmerrell/support-tracker/README.md

 (in the "before-temporal" folder) is a synchronous version,

 ## Project Files
+  - `activities.py` - Temporal Activities
+  - `base_workflow.py` - Base workflow, with activity helpers
+  - `enums.py` - a number of enumerated types, to give real values to various states other than strings
+  - `models.py` - @dataclasses
+  - `original_system.py` - The purely synchronous, original Python version
   - `README.md` - This file.
 The one you're reading.
-  - `original_system.py` - The purely synchronous, original Python version
-  - `activities.py` - Temporal Activities
-  - `client.py` - Script that puts tickets through the workflow
-  - `models.py` - @dataclasses
-  - `base_workflow.py` - Base workflow, with activity helpers
-  - `workflow.py` - The main Temporal workflow
-  - `worker.py` - The Temporal worker
-  - `client.py` - For running tickets through the Temporal workflow from the cli
   - `requirements.txt` - Python dependencies.
 Namely temporal.
+  - `run_demo.sh` - File for running the comparison demo
+  - `run_temporal.py` - For running tickets through the Temporal workflow from the cli
+  - `setup.sh` - script that starts venv, installs requirements, gets system ready
   - `start_worker.sh` - script that starts the Temporal worker within a virtual env
+  - `worker.py` - The Temporal worker
+  - `workflow.py` - The main Temporal workflow

 ## Prerequisites
 - I have only tested this on a Mac ARM laptop--I would think it works on Windows, except that the python commands are bound to be different
 - Python 3.8+
-- Temporal server running (scripts assume localhost:7233 -- edit worker.py and client.py to change)
+- Temporal server running (scripts assume localhost:7233 -- edit worker.py and run_temporal.py to change)
 - `pip install temporalio`

 ## Initialize the environment